Chapter 36 : 35- The Eye of the Storm

 “I got a message from Cecilia.
 She said to get here ASAP.”
 Felicia then took off the large soaking rucksack and opened it, revealing it to be full of new wands.

-“That’ll do.”
+“Well that’ll do just nicely.”
 Nolan said as he smirked at the bag of wands.
 Felicia looked around and saw that the two other inmates were also peering through the cell bars.

 “Oh, allow me to introduce you, this is Dolores Umbridge.”
 And Nolan indicated the round, toad like woman that glared hungrily at the bag of wands.